 With that flexible evidentiary framework in place—and an abuse-of-discretion standard for appellate review, State v.
 Tennant, 141 N.C.
 App.
 524 (2000)—it’s hard to find a case where the evidence was insufficient to support a finding of violation.

-If you are facing a probation violation or other legal trouble, call King Law for a free consultation.
+If you are facing a probation violation or other legal trouble, Call today to schedule a consultation!

 For more information on this topic, see https://nccriminallaw.sog.unc.edu/sufficient-evidence-probation-violation/?utm_source=twitterfeed&utm_medium=twitter